Dear Advisor: Can i just survey my customers to help me decide what to build next?

 Having said that, here'a another survey that can help you scale:

 Rahul Vohra of Superhuman recommends asking customers if they’d be “very disappointed” if they can no longer use the product, where the rule of thumb is responses of 40% or more signify product market fit, and shares advice on how to ask for feedback from customers to get input into additional features.

 As any rule of thumb, it should be taken with a grain of salt.
 How often should you be asking your customers to set the right expectations?
 And if we survey 1000 customers, 10 reply, and 4 are very disappointed -- did we find product market fit? :)

 If you don’t want to survey your customers, here are 3 ways to help you evaluate whether something is promising, by getting input from your prospects/customers directly through their engagement:

 Before spending time and money on development, you can create interactive wireframes to demo to prospects and get feedback.

 Before spending time and money on development, have your customers vote with their money.
-Gary Livingston recommends creating a pre-orders/waitlist for the feature/product before building the feature/product:
+Gary Livingston recommends creating a pre-orders/"fake front door test" for the feature/product before building the feature/product:

 Creating a landing page to sell the product to your ideal customers, as if it exists.